saurabhkanekar/adk_telecom/README.md

 coordinator_agent = Agent(
     name="coordinator_agent",
     model="gemini-2.0-flash",
-    description="Coordinator agent for Airtel network provider",
+    description="Coordinator agent for NexTel network provider",
     instruction="""
-    You are the primary coordinator agent for Airtel network provider customer service.
+    You are the primary coordinator agent for NexTel network provider customer service.
     Your role is to help customers with their queries and direct them to the appropriate specialized agent.

     # ... detailed instructions ...

     """,
     sub_agents=[billing_agent, subscription_agent],
-    tools=[
-        tools.find_customer_by_phone,
-        tools.find_customer_by_email
-    ],
 )
 ```